swibcon/swib.org/var/html/swib22/programme.md

 [Jennifer Erin Proctor](speakers.html#X9cba550ee8ec35b971c9101431c514b7789c3d6b7984d72ad19444fe343b161f) [<img src="images/orcid.png" title="ORCID: 0000-0001-9711-5485">](https://orcid.org/0000-0001-9711-5485)

-University of Maryland, College of Information Studies
+College of Information Studies, University of Maryland, United States of America

 This paper proposes, tests, and evaluates an Artificial-Intelligence-supported workflow to enhance the ability of librarians and archivists to convert standardized metadata to better-than-item-level archival linked data.
 The protocol combines elements of computer vision with natural language processing, entity extraction, and metadata linking techniques to provide new approaches for findability and usability of cultural resources in digital spaces.